AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 * rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

-* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.
+* returnOriginalOutput: Set whether or not to return predicted vector instead of value with highest probability.

 #### Returns:

 * predictedValue: A value that is predicted by the model.

 * probability: The probability of predicted value.

+-OR-

+* predictedVector: A matrix containing all predicted values from all classes.

 ### setPrintReinforcementOutput()